ChrSchu90/CryptomatorVaultSync/README.md

 -v /path/to/sync:/sync:ro
 ```

-You can also mount multiple source directories as subdirectories below /sync.
-All files below /sync will be synced into the vault while preserving the subdirectory structure.
+You can also mount multiple source directories as subdirectories below `/sync`.
+All files below `/sync` will be one-way-synced into the vault while preserving the subdirectory structure.

 Example:
 ```bash